The Regulated Qualifications Framework (RQF)

 What is TQT?

 TQT stands for ‘Total Qualification Time’ and is an estimate of the total number of hours it would take an average learner to achieve and demonstrate the necessary level of attainment to be awarded with a qualification.
 TQT is assigned to a qualification as guidance and is not a mandatory requirement unless otherwise specified*.
-It is calculated by listening to feedback from Trainers and may be updated from time to time to better reflect how our centres are delivering training that leads to a qualification.
-Both the TQT figure and the guided learning figure will be included in the new specifications.
+It is calculated by listening to feedback from Trainers and may be updated from time to time to better reflect how Intrinsic Training Solutions deliver training that leads to a qualification.
+Both the TQT figure and the guided learning figure will be included in the specifications.

 Guided learning (sometimes referred to as guided learning hours or GLH) refers to the amount of time it would take an average learner to complete all the aspects of learning, study or assessment of a qualification while being taught, instructed by, or otherwise being under the immediate guidance or supervision of a tutor/assessor.
 This includes the activity of being assessed if the assessment takes place under immediate guidance, supervision or invigilation.
 The number of hours it would take an average learner to complete any other required learning, self-study, preparation and assessment of a qualification without being under the immediate supervision, guidance or invigilation of a tutor/assessor.